 These water bores are intended to monitor the sub-surface water fluctuations south of Mt Hebbard.
 GW1 had sufficient water to monitor each quarter while GW2 was dry through the year.
 GW1 contained water following rainfall in February and March and sample results were consistent with results from previous years.
 GW2 did not contain water in previous years except for 2017 but this was at bore depth.
-Figure 5-22 indicates that results remain within historic ranges.
+Error!
+Reference source not found.22 indicates that results remain within historic anges.